Enemies in Square Enix games that we’ve learned to fearHere are a few fiendish foes that make us break out into a cold sweat.

-We recently showcased some of the lovable parts of Square Enix games that make us grin from ear to ear - but what about the other side of the coin?
+We previously showcased some of the lovable parts of Square Enix games that make us grin from ear to ear - but what about the other side of the coin?
 The things we fear.

 There are some enemies in Square Enix games that make us feel more than a little nervous.
 Some are ruthlessly difficult, others are just kinda unpleasant, and a few are a heady combination of the two.